Dataset Structural Index: Leveraging a machine's perspective towards visual data: Methodology

 \subsection{Similarity matrix generation}

-There are three steps to similarity matrix generation. \begin{enumerate} \item Feature centroid generation. \item Calculating similarity by comparing the distances of feature centroids. \item Generating similarity matrix by placing the pairwise distance evaluations of the similarity for each class in the dataset. \end{enumerate}
+There are three steps to similarity matrix generation. \begin{enumerate} \item Feature centroid matrix ($T \in R^{m*2048}$) generation for the dataset. \item Calculating similarity ($s_{i,j}$) by comparing the distances of feature centroids ($T_i$ and $T_j$). \item Generating similarity matrix ($S \in R^{m*m}$) by placing the pairwise distance evaluations of the similarity for each class in the dataset. \end{enumerate}

-Feature centroids are generated by fitting an unsupervised clustering algorithm with one cluster and extracting the cluster centers as the feature centroids.
-The use of clustering algorithms also helps in checking the inertia, that is the overall spread of the features in the class, which in turn can be used for checking the overall variety of the class.
+Feature centroid $T_i$ is generated by fitting an unsupervised clustering algorithm ($f_{cluster}$) with hyperparameter $n_{cluster} = 1$ and extracting the cluster center as the feature centroid.
+The use of clustering algorithms also helps in checking the inertia, that is the overall spread (Interia $q$) of the features in the class, which in turn can be used for checking the overall variety ($v$) of the class.
 But this way of checking variety works only if there is no other factor to be taken into account.
 This point is discussed further in Section \ref{variety}.
-There are two reasons for computing feature centroids: One, reducing the number of comparisons required.
-Second, the class should not be checked based on either outliers or extremes that will only hurt the distance computations for similarity.
+There are two reasons for computing $T$: One, reducing the number of comparisons required.
+Second, the class should not be checked based on either outliers or extremes that will only hurt the distance computations for $S$.

-Once the feature centroids are extracted, the similarity between the classes can be computed by taking the cosine distance (as per equation 1) between the feature centroids of each class.
+Once the $T$ is extracted, the $s_{i,j}$ between the classes can be computed by taking the cosine distance (as per equation 3) between the feature centroids of each class.
 The reason for using cosine distance is that it achieves the highest mMAP score in CBIR systems when used with the feature vector of the average pooling layer.
 Finally, the matrix is generated by computing the pairwise distances of all classes with all other classes in the dataset.

 The synopsis of the entire methodology can be viewed in Figure \ref{flowchart}.